Surge in virus hospitalizations strains hospitals in several states

 Hospitalizations are rising quickly in key jurisdictions in several states.
 The number of coronavirus patients hospitalized in Harris County, Tex., which includes Houston, has more than quadrupled to 2,196 people over the past month, according to data from the Southeast Texas Regional Advisory Council.

-“This community has got to do something to change the direction of the virus,” David Persse, Houston’s chief public health doctor, said.
+“This community has got to do something to change the direction of the virus,” said David Persse, Houston’s chief public health doctor.
 “Despite all the good work of the hospitals, they’re going to get overrun if we don’t do something to slow down the virus.”

 Florida is rushing some 100 new health-care workers to Miami-Dade County’s public hospital network to handle the influx of coronavirus cases, including 75 nurses who will be ready to work in intensive care units.
 But Miami hospital workers fear that might not be enough.